Pearl28-me/childalert/README.md

-This is a charity foundation site I'm trying to create build.
+This is a charity foundation site I'm trying to build.
 Contributions are accepted